Unifying Hamilton-Jacobi Reachability and Reinforcement Learning: Relative Exponential Discount

 \subsection{Reachability Encoding with Relative Discount (Strict \ac{brt})}

-We encode strict backward reachability as a discounted optimal–control problem with a relative exponential weight $\omega_t(s)=e^{\lambda(t-s)}$ and a sign–calibrated running cost $h$ that is identically zero outside the target and strictly negative inside (\eqnref{eq:S0_rel}–\eqnref{eq:S2_rel}).
+We encode strict backward reachability as a discounted optimal-control problem with a relative exponential weight $\omega_t(s)=e^{\lambda(t-s)}$ and a sign-calibrated running cost $h$ that is identically zero outside the target and strictly negative inside (\eqnref{eq:S0_rel}-\eqnref{eq:S2_rel}).
 Under the standing regularity, the associated value $V_\lambda$ solves the discounted \ac{hjb} and its negative sublevel set recovers exactly the strict \ac{brt} (\eqnref{prop:BRT_negative_rel_strict}), while the zero level set matches its complement (\eqnref{prop:BRT_zero_rel_strict}); the statement extends to infinite horizon when $\lambda>0$.

 \textbf{Standing regularity.} Consider \assref{a:U_compact}, \assref{a:f_lipschitz}, \assref{a:h_lipschitz}, \assref{a:h_uniform}, and \assref{a:h_continuity_u}.
 Moreover, let the target $\mathcal T\subset\mathbb R^n$ be open.
 Fix $\lambda\ge 0$ and define